DataBoySu/databoysu-readme-translator/README.md

 While the quality is high, **manual review is required for the final 5%**.

 > [!NOTE]
 > This pipeline was **not made to replace human documentation localizers** \
 > but to provide them a **ready-made template** \
 > to style & improve the tone and wordings as they prefer, instead of having to make such translations from scratch.

-From Beginners starting out GitHub to experienced maintainers looking to create new projects, and want to whip up a quick multi-lingual readme can use this tool for one-click setup without any hassle.
+From Beginners starting out GitHub to experienced maintainers looking to create new projects, now anyone can whip up a quick multi-lingual readme by using this tool for one-click hassle-free setup.